creimers/djangocms-delete-error/README.md

 `make`

-from the project root.
+from the project root, followed by

+`make migrate` and

+`make superuser`

 To start the dev server, run

-`make migrate`

-`make superuser`

 `make runserver` --> will start the server at `localhost:8000`